Zen Guerrilla: History

 Their early sound was characterized by psychedelic elements, such as delayed guitars and noise washes played by The Sloth (before leaving the band in 1991).
 This unique sound gained a growing local following (their first two color vinyl 45s winning several Philly music awards), while avoiding increased marketability.

-Later, the band released their self-titled CD on Philadelphia-based Compulsiv Records in 1992 and recorded at the world-famous Third Story Recording Studio in Walnut Hill with producer/engineer, Scott "Turkey Lips" Herzog.
+Later, the band released their self-titled CD on Philadelphia-based Compulsiv Records in 1992 and recorded at the world-famous Third Story Recording Studio in Walnut Hill with producer/engineer, Scott Herzog.
 Soon after, Zen Guerrilla moved to Philadelphia and were regular performers around the city at clubs such as the Khyber Pass Pub.
 Around this time the band began a heavy touring schedule, which would have them cross the country multiple times through the end of the decade.

 Zen Guerrilla relocated to San Francisco in 1994.
 Their constant touring increased their exposure, and, combined with their explosive live show, helped to release albums first with Alternative Tentacles and later Sub Pop, which is known for being the original record company of Nirvana.

 The band's version of the song "Empty Heart" was featured in the 2000 PlayStation game Grind Session.

 The band dissolved sometime around 2003.